Skip to Content

 ●3.
 Scissor-Action Mechanism:

 A scissor-action mechanism uses foldable, linked supports in an “X” pattern.
-Your lawnmower is lifted through an extension which is achieved by applying some pressure to the outside of a set of supports located at one end of the mechanism, elongating the criss-cross pattern.
-To lift your lawnmower using this mechanism you can use hydraulic, muscular, mechanical, or pneumatic means.
+Your lawnmower is lifted through an extension, which is achieved by applying some pressure to the outside of a set of supports at one end of the mechanism, elongating the criss-cross pattern.

-The sensors within the scissors-action lift detect that the weight of your lawnmower is off-balance to risk a possible tip-over if it is lifted.
+The sensors within the scissors-action lift detect that the weight of your lawnmower is off-balance to risk a possible tip-over if it is stolen.
 Another sensor will refuse to lift if your lawnmower is on a significant incline.
-Some latest models of scissors-action lift have an additional feature of counterweight.
+Some of the latest scissors-action lift models have additional counterweight features.

 ●4.
 Air Bearings: